 Exploring Sanibel’s Blind Pass area and Wulfert’s Island

-Another option is to put in at Castaways, a resort and marina just south of Blind Pass.
+The only starting point for kayaking in this area is Castaways, a resort and marina just south of Blind Pass.
 Castaways rents kayaks at reasonable rates.
 It also permits you to park and put in your kayak there – for a price.
 (Between kayak and launch fee, it will be $40-$50.)

-However you launch, you have the opportunity to paddle around several wild islands and pretty bays on the south side of the pass.
+This launching point gives you the opportunity to paddle around several wild islands and pretty bays on the south side of the pass.
 This area is especially popular with fishermen.

 Paddling from the Sanibel Causeway area

 You can paddle the Great Calusa Blueway Trail by starting from the lovely county park on the causeway itself or launching from the City of Sanibel boat ramp just east of the causeway.
 Starting from the base of the causeway, it would be two miles along the shore before you reached Tarpon Bay.
 Once in Tarpon Bay, you could paddle the mangrove islands of Ladyfinger Lake on the bay’s eastern edge.

 Kayak outfitters and launch options on Sanibel and Captiva